 Here are some quick answers to common questions about safety in Indonesia.

-Indonesia isn’t without its issues but where isn’t?
+Yup, Indonesia is definitely safe, especially if you follow our travel tips.
+The country isn’t completely without its issues but where isn’t?
 Your visit to Indonesia will most probably end safely and happily and you will be excited for your return.

 And have you thought about getting Travel Insurance for your trip?
 You can get a quote from World Nomads by clicking on the link below.